eggheadio-projects/Beautiful-and-Accessible-Drag-and-Drop-with-react-beautiful-dnd-notes/10-react-conditionally-allow-movement-using-react-beautiful-dnd-draggable-and-droppable-props.md

 >
 ```

-We are going to get the `index` of the column from our map function as well as creating a function called `isDropDisabled`.
+We are going to get the `index` of the column from our map function as well as create a function called `isDropDisabled`.
 It will be set to true when the index of our map function is less than the index of the column that we started on.

 ```js
 {this.state.columnOrder.map((columnId, index) => {